 Rep. Kevin Hern became the clear favorite to win the seat permanently this November.
 Hern secured an endorsement from Trump just forty-eight hours after declaring his candidacy in mid-March.
 This endorsement effectively cleared the field of other tough Republicans, including Rep. Stephanie Bice, who had been weighing a potential bid.
 Hern has maintained a consistent lead in early polling data among likely Republican primary voters.
 The June primary is expected to be a formality now that the incumbent governor and the former president have aligned behind a single successor.
 The same forces were at work in a recent look at Senate confirmation vote.

-Meanwhile, the legislative agenda in Washington remains focused on a looming government shutdown.
+The legislative agenda in Washington remains focused on a looming government shutdown.
 Republican leadership in the Senate is currently negotiating a deal that would increase funding for Immigration and Customs Enforcement (ICE) investigations.
 That said, the package does not currently include provisions for increased removals, a point of contention for hardline conservatives in the House.
 Armstrong is expected to be sworn in immediately to join these deliberations.
 He will represent a state that has consistently demanded more aggressive federal intervention in border management and energy deregulation.

 Oklahoma law Title 26, Section 12-101, dictates the specific process Stitt followed to fill the vacancy.
 The statute was amended in recent years to prevent governors from using appointments to give an unfair advantage to political allies in subsequent elections.
 For one, the mandatory oath of non-candidacy is a firewall between the executive's appointment power and the electoral process.
+This legal framework ensures that the voters of Oklahoma retain the final say on who occupies the seat for the remainder of the term.

 Elsewhere, the transition of Markwayne Mullin to the Department of Homeland Security marks a real shift in the federal cabinet.
 Mullin takes control of an agency with a budget exceeding $100 billion and a workforce of over 240,000 employees.
 His confirmation happened despite the ongoing stalemate over the federal budget and the threat of departmental closures.
-In turn, Armstrong will find himself voting on the very funding bills that will determine Mullin’s success as a cabinet secretary.
-Two men have enduring ties within the Oklahoma Republican Party, and their synchronized moves on March 24, 2026, highlight the state's growing influence in the federal executive branch.
+In turn, Armstrong will find himself voting on the very funding bills that will determine Mullin's success as a cabinet secretary.
+Two men have enduring ties within the Oklahoma Republican Party, and their synchronized moves on the latest update, highlight the state's growing influence in the federal executive branch.

 Mullin intends to focus on technological upgrades for border surveillance during his first hundred days in office.
 He has already met with senior officials from the Border Patrol to discuss the implementation of autonomous sensors and drone corridors.
 At the same time, the transition away from Kristi Noem suggests a change in the administration's strategy regarding regional security.
 Noem's new role as a special envoy will focus on human trafficking and drug interdiction efforts across the southern hemisphere.
 So, the restructuring of the security cabinet reflects a broader desire to segment domestic enforcement from international diplomatic pressure.